jon-whit/AtlasQuad/PROTOCOL.md

  * `TH #` Set throttle for all four motors.
 Data is a 16-bit unsigned integer.
  * `AT`   Set Motor control back to automatic (PID) mode.

+### PID commands
+These commands set constants (Kp, Ki, Kd) for the PID controller, and are applied as soon as they are interpreted.
+Note that settings these do not set motor control to automatic mode.

+ * `KP #.#` Set Kp to a certain value.
+Data is a 32-bit float.
+ * `KI #.#` Set Ki to a certain value.
+Data is a 32-bit float.
+ * `KD #.#` Set Kd to a certain value.
+Data is a 32-bit float.

 ### IMU commands
 For retrieving positions and rotations, see the "Position/Rotation commands" section.